-Student teaching is an all-day, full-time experience in an approved public or private school for either 12 (adolescent to young adult licenses) or 16 (early, middle childhood, multi-age, intervention specialists, and speech-language pathology licenses) weeks.
-Placements are made in appropriate sites by the Office of Student Teaching and Field Experiences.
+Student teaching is an all-day, full-time, planned teaching experience for 16 weeks in an approved public or private school.
+Placements are made in schools selected and supervised by the College of Education in collaboration with school districts and faculty.